 - Three paid days of rest each year after one year of work for the same employer; and

 - Protection under New York State Human Rights Law, and the creation of a special cause of action for domestic workers who suffer sexual or racial harassment.

 For full details on the Domestic Workers’ Bill of Rights, please visit the website for the New York Dept. of Labor.

 The State of New York is the first state to pass such a bill into law.
 Should other states follow in New York’s footsteps?
 What are your thoughts?

-We all get busier around the holidays and that’s why the demand for Babysitters is the highest around this time of year.
-Whether you’ll be attending holiday parties, need some extra time for holiday shopping, holiday cooking, or a much needed night out with your spouse, be sure to read our tips for finding a great Sitter for the holidays.
+We all get busier around the holidays, which is why the demand for babysitters is the highest around this time of year.
+Whether you’ll be attending holiday parties, need some extra time for holiday shopping or holiday cooking, or a much needed night out with your spouse, be sure to read our tips for finding a great sitter for the holidays.

 - Start Early!!!